Tips | Employer Information Sessions

 - Research the company and industry thoroughly.

 - Go beyond the organization’s website.
-For more tips check out the Company Research tip sheet as well as additional links at http://www.utm.utoronto.ca/careers/find-employment-resources-links
+For more tips check out the Company Research tip sheet as well as these additional resources.

 - Prepare thoughtful questions to ask in the group and with individual recruiters – having done your research beforehand will help.